Brake Repairs in Adelaide, SA

-Over the years, manufacturers have trialled many systems and types of material to slow their cars down as quickly as possible, and as the vehicles have gotten faster, the development of braking systems has needed to keep pace, and as the population grows and the roads are more congested, with an even greater number of distractions, these improvements have actually needed to outstrip advancements in other areas.
-From the very early days of a piece of timber levered against the wheel rim, to mechanically operated drum brakes where a pair of semi circular shoes were lined with asbestos facings, that were pressed against the machined inside surface of a cast iron drum. using a series of rods, levers and rotating cams to provide the pressure.
-Originally this was all done with a hand operated lever mounted to the outside of the car and only provided braking to the rear (drive) wheels.
+Brake Repairs Adelaide – Over the years, manufacturers have trialled many systems and types of material to slow their cars down as quickly as possible, and as the vehicles have gotten faster, the development of braking systems has needed to keep pace, and as the population grows and the roads are more congested, with an even greater number of distractions, these improvements have actually needed to outstrip advancements in other areas.
+From the very early days of a piece of timber levered against the wheel rim, to mechanically operated drum brakes where a pair of semi-circular shoes were lined with asbestos facings, that were pressed against the machined inside surface of a cast-iron drum. using a series of rods, levers, and rotating cams to provide the pressure.
+Originally this was all done with a hand-operated lever mounted to the outside of the car and only provided braking to the rear (drive) wheels.

 Call Us for affordable brake repairs Adelaide

 It soon became obvious that a faster and more efficient system was needed, and preferably something that did not require letting go of the steering wheel.
 To this end, brake pedals were quickly introduced, and this then progressed to braking effort being applied to all 4 wheels.
 The next evolution saw hydraulics introduced.
 This meant that the brakes were applied by the transfer of a non compressible fluid, eliminating the issue of wear and possible breakages of solid linkages.
 Disc brakes were also introduced as it was found that more consistent force could be applied by pressing 2 brake pads onto a spinning rotor, but the early disc pads (usually only on the front wheels) needed more pedal pressure than drum brakes generally required.
 This saw the introduction of power boosters being fitted.
 These used vacuum from the operation of the engine to apply a force to a rubber diaphragm to increase the pressure to the master cylinder.